shamhub/goa-example/Readme.md

 # Goa project

-A project for Outh 2 authentication (client credentials flow)
+A project for Outh 2 authentication (client credentials flow) with a token generation endpoint `/auth`